 Before your procedure begins, Dr. Paul Gibas, Dr. John Dunbar, or Dr. Adam Brantley will clean your mouth and numb the treatment area.
 Then, you’ll be sedated for your comfort.
 We offer a variety of options in our Spartanburg dental office including minimal sedation with laughing gas, as well as oral sedation and IV sedation to help you sleep through your surgery.

 Then, your dentist will perform your operation, and the particulars of the procedure will vary quite a bit depending on your needs.
 You’ll be relaxed and comfortable throughout the entire process.
 When you’re done, you’ll be sent home with a set of instructions to follow as you heal and recover.

 Whether you have a damaged or decayed tooth that can’t be saved with an alternative treatment, or you need to have your wisdom teeth extracted, our team is here to help.
-Dr. Paul Gibas, Dr. John Dunbar, and Dr. Adam Brantley offer a gentle, conservative approach and will only reccomend extractions if truly necessary.
+Dr. Gibas, Dr. Dunbar, and Dr. Brantley offer a gentle, conservative approach and will only recommend tooth extractions if truly necessary.

 A bone graft may be needed if your jaw bone is not strong enough for a dental implant.
 In this procedure, an opening is made in your gums and jaw.
 Then, artificial bone granules or powder are packed into this opening, which is sutured shut.
 Over time, the natural bone heals around this area, strengthening it sufficiently for a dental implant.

 A sinus lift is the same as a bone graft, but it’s done in the upper jaw.
 This procedure is a little more complicated because your sinus lining is located very near your jaw bone.
 To perform a bone graft, the sinus lining must be safely lifted out and away from the jaw.
 Then, bone material is packed into the area, and it’s sutured shut to heal.